Professional Engineers and Land Surveyors Licensing

 - Candidates who have passed the exam and have met all Connecticut requirements will receive an email from DCP1@CT.gov within the next three (3) weeks on how to obtain their initial license.

-- For candidates who failed the October 2019 Principles & Practice of Engineering exam, you may register with NCEES.
+- For candidates who failed the October 2020 paper and pencil PE civil exam, you may register with NCEES.